fidelix-project/fidelix/doc/glossary.md

 **Package Selection**: A list of packages to install when using `make install-selection`.
 Set by the `SELECTION` variable.

+**Sysroot**: The directory to treat as the root of the system.
+It defaults to `/` and can be changed by setting the `SYSROOT` variable.

 **System Target**: The physical system type that you are installing to, such as `chroot` for a chroot environment or `live-usb-x86_64` for a live USB flash drive.
 Set by the `SYSTEM` variable.